owizdom/hyperliquid-indexer/README.md

-# Hyperliquid Real-Time Indexer
+# Hyperliquid Indexer

-A real-time blockchain indexer for Hyperliquid that fetches data directly from APIs without database storage.
+A blockchain indexer for Hyperliquid that fetches data directly from APIs without database storage.
 Provides both CLI and web interface for monitoring blocks, transactions, validators, vaults, and transfers.

 ## Features